Wemoments

 2. Anonymous story browsing:

-These insights directly shaped the app’s MVP focus. :)
+These directly shaped the core features’ focus :)

 Although early exploration included multiple branching paths, usability patterns showed users preferred simplicity + emotional clarity.